aeternity/protocol/channels/ON-CHAIN.md

 The settlement transaction is the last one in the lifecycle of a channel, but only required if the parties involved did not manage to cooperate when trying to close the channel.
-It has to be issued after all possible disputes are resolved to then redistributes the locked coins.
+It has to be issued after all possible disputes are resolved to then redistribute the locked coins.

 The `channel_settle` MUST only be included in a block if: